 Capital One Spark Miles Select for Business

-The Capital One Spark Miles Select for Business is a straight forward card with a decent set of feature and earning rate, including:
+The Capital One Spark Miles Select for Business is a straightforward card with a decent set of features and earning rates, including:

 - Earn a 20,000 miles welcome bonus when you spend $3,000 in the first 3 months of opening your account.

 - Earn 1.5X miles on all your business purchases.

 - The card carries no foreign transaction fees.

 - Free Employee cards.

 - The card carries no annual fee.

 With no annual fees and a 1.5X earning rate, the Capital One Spark Miles Select for Business is an excellent option for small business and provide a decent return for little to no outlay.

 Capital One Partners Transfer Ratios and Transfer Times